tzwel/breezeid/readme.md

 ## Unique
 ### Collisions
-You would need to generate 156 *billion* IDs with default settings to reach 1% probability of collision.If you were to generate 1000 IDs every hour non-stop, it would take you ~18 thousand years.
+You would need to generate 156 *billion* IDs with default settings to reach 1% probability of collision.
+If you were to generate 1000 IDs every hour non-stop, it would take you ~18 thousand years.

 But these numbers can still be improved - if you generate Breeze IDs of `24` length, reaching 1% probability of collision while generating 1000 ids per **second** would take ~5 **million** years.
 If you were to care about 50% probability (which is common when testing random ID generating libraries), this would be ~43 million years.